 14. Every baby is different.

-Just because one newborn did something doesn’t mean that another will do it too.
+Just because one newborn did something doesn’t mean another will do it.
 With each new baby, you need to adjust.

 There are some things you just can’t prepare for with a newborn.
-But if you go into it with an open mind, everything will be fine.
+But everything will be fine if you go into it with an open mind.
 Researching the postpartum period is one of the things I wish I’d done, but the rest I was happy to learn along the way.
 Motherhood is an exhausting and incredible journey.